ESMA Guidelines on stress test scenarios under Article 28 of the Money Market Fund Regulation โ Update 2025 (ESMA50-481369926-30585)

 What Changed

-The circular introduces a three-component reporting framework that fundamentally alters the compliance landscape:
+- The circular introduces a three-component reporting framework that fundamentally alters the compliance landscape:

-Self-Assessment Questionnaire (SAQ): A digital, annually-completed questionnaire that institutions must prepare directly, covering domains within CSSF and ECB prudential supervision competence
+- Self-Assessment Questionnaire (SAQ): A digital, annually-completed questionnaire that institutions must prepare directly, covering domains within CSSF and ECB prudential supervision competence

-Agreed Upon Procedures (AUP) Reports: Reports prepared by approved statutory auditors (rรฉviseurs d'entreprises agrรฉรฉs) on specific compliance areas
+- Agreed Upon Procedures (AUP) Reports: Reports prepared by approved statutory auditors (rรฉviseurs d'entreprises agrรฉรฉs) on specific compliance areas

-Separate REA Report on Financial Instruments Protection: A dedicated auditor assessment on safeguarding of client financial instruments
+- Separate REA Report on Financial Instruments Protection: A dedicated auditor assessment on safeguarding of client financial instruments

-- *For Credit Institutions
+- *For Credit Institutions:

 Key Dates

-25 October 2022 - Circular CSSF 22/821 issued
+- Circular CSSF 22/821 issued

-31 December 2022 - Circular enters into application
+- Circular enters into application

-Three months before financial year closure - SAQ becomes accessible through CSSF digital solution
+- SAQ becomes accessible through CSSF digital solution

-Three months after financial year closure - Deadline for SAQ submission to CSSF DEADLINE
+- Deadline for SAQ submission to CSSF

 Compliance Impact